 The 2008 research report* from the International Union for Conservation of Nature (IUCN) indicates about one in five species in the world is threatened with extinction.
 This includes about one in eight birds, one in four mammals and one in three amphibian species, and one in five sharks and rays.
 Marine animals are at risk from pollution and overfishing, land animals from habitat loss and hunting (particularly in South and Southeast Asia).
 Although most threats are caused by humans, a few species are disappearing due to disease.

 The following is a list of some of the animals that are endangered or already extinct.
-Also, a few success stories.
+And, a few success stories.
 You can read about more endangered or extinct species on this page.

 Bald Eagle (Haliaeetus leucocephalus): From 100,000 down to 800 by the 1960s.
 The banning of the pesticide DDT and, to some degree, habitat protections have produced one of the Endangered Species Act’s (ESA) success stories.
 Today, over 7,000 pairs soar over the lower 48 states.